VivekNikam21/Ajaia-Technical-Project-Manager-Assessment/README.md

 ## Task 3.
 Client status update

-**To:** Dana Okafor, VP Operations, Corrigan Peak Logistics **Subject:** Dispatch Exception Triage — week of Aug 17, a correction on Terminal 3, and an answer on auto-reassign
+**To:** Dana Okafor, VP Operations, Corrigan Peak Logistics **Subject:** Dispatch Exception Triage, week of Aug 17: a correction on Terminal 3 and an answer on auto-reassign

 Dana,